Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 1. Novated Lease

 A novated lease is a popular leasing arrangement among salaried employees.
-It is a three-way contract between an employee, an employer, and a car dealer.
-The dealer provides the car, and the employer contributes a consistent monthly repayment from the employee’s taxable income.
+It is a three-way contract between an employee, employer, and a car dealer.
+The dealer provides the car, and the employer agrees to contribute a consistent monthly payment from the employee’s taxable income to cover the lease payments.
 The contributions also cover operational costs such as maintenance, fuel, and insurance.

 A novated lease is quite economically sound because it lowers your taxable income and redirects funds that would otherwise be taxed toward financing the same car.
 Use our Novated Lease Calculator to find out how much you could save on a lease.